stephnna/modern-portfolio/README.md

 # 📖 Modern 3D Portfolio<a name="about-project"></a>

-**Modern 3D Portfolioe** Immerse viewers in a state-of-the-art 3D portfolio built with ReactJS, Redux, React Three Fiber, React Three Drei, Framer Motion, JavaScript, and Tailwind CSS.
+**Modern 3D Portfolio** Immerse viewers in a state-of-the-art 3D portfolio built with ReactJS, Redux, React Three Fiber, React Three Drei, Framer Motion, JavaScript, and Tailwind CSS.
 Seamlessly navigate projects through dynamic ReactJS and Redux integration, ensuring efficient state management for a smooth user experience.
 Leveraging React Three Fiber and React Three Drei libraries, the portfolio presents lifelike 3D graphics for an immersive display of architectural, product, and creative works.
 Framer Motion adds fluid animations, enhancing user engagement.
 JavaScript powers custom functionalities, while Tailwind CSS ensures responsive design across devices.
 This synergy creates an exceptional showcase of creativity, setting your portfolio apart in the digital landscape with a perfect blend of technology and aesthetics.

 ## 🛠 Built With <a name="built-with"></a>